ptfly/XcodeKit/README.md

 XcodeKit
 ========

-Duplicate / Remove current line or selection in Xcode 5
+Duplicate / Remove current line or selection in Xcode

 ####To install pre-compiled plugin:
-- Download XcodeKit.xcplugin.zip
+- Download XcodeKit.xcplugin.zip (old version)
 - Unzip and put it into your ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/
 - Restart Xcode and you should see to new menu items in Edit menu: